bear-wangsx/bear-wangsx.github.io/_pages/comments.md

     + On 11 Sep 2020 11:26AM
   - "you are an excellent TA; among the best I ever had so far."
     + On 19 Nov 2020 11:15AM
+* Dr. [Huangjie Zhao](https://scholar.google.com/citations?user=IIf_h_8AAAAJ&hl=en) (My friend and coauthor)
+  - "You are a really proactive person.
+I'm glad to be one of your friends.
+You are always the one who push me out of the comfort zone during my PhD life.
+I really appreciate your help.
+Thank you Shixiong!"
+    * On 28 Nov 2022 20:35
+    * Shixiong Replied: Thanks!